Chapter 5: Handling Problems

 Solution:

-2. Process improvement: Work with security to streamline
+2. Process improvement.
+Work with security to simplify

-3. Continuous review: Shift-left security, don't batch it
+3. Continuous review.
+Shift-left security, do not batch it

 Personal Blockers